GitGort/EEEE346_Project1/README.md

-Heres the readme I stole from the project files:
+Here's the readme I stole from the project files:

 # Introduction